-You must contact Prometric by 12:00 p.m. local time of the second business day prior to your appointment.
+You must contact PSI no less than 24 hours before your booked appointment.
 If you do this you will be permitted to reschedule without penalty.
-If you provide less than two business days’ notice, Prometric will charge you a $101 fee to reschedule your examination.
+If you provide less than 24 hours notice, there will be a $108 fee to reschedule your examination.

-You must reschedule the test date within the testing window; if do you, fees from your previously scheduled test will be transferred to the rescheduled exam.
+You must reschedule the test date within the testing window.

 If you don't know ahead of time:

-If you cancel your appointment within two business days or do not appear on your test date, you must contact Prometric Candidate Cares at the phone number listed in the permit and pay a fee to reinstate your eligibility record in order to reschedule your appointment within the testing window.
+If you cancel your appointment within two business days or do not appear on your test date, you must contact the APTA Certifications Department and pay a fee to reinstate your eligibility record in order to reschedule your appointment within the testing window.

 Get ready the night before your exam.

-It's a good idea to call the testing center to ask them these questions.
-They are the ones most familiar with their location and can provide tips or other unique guidance on their testing center rules.
+It's a good idea to call the testing center to ask these questions.
+They are familiar with their location and can provide tips or other unique guidance on their testing center rules.

-Upon arrival at the test center, you must present your scheduling permit (hard copy or on a digital device), and — important! — the name on your scheduling permit must exactly match the name on your identification form.
+Upon arrival at the test center, you must present your ID, and — important! — the name on your scheduling information must exactly match the name on your identification form.
 The only acceptable difference would be the presence of middle name or middle initial, or suffix on one document and its absence on the other.
-If you do not present your permit and required identification on exam day, you will be denied admission to test.
-In that event, you must pay a fee to Prometric to reschedule your test.
+If you do not present your required identification on exam day, you will be denied admission to test.
+In that event, you must pay a fee to reschedule your test.

 Dress for success.

 As a security procedure, you will be photographed before you begin taking the examination.
-And that isn't the only reason to consider what to wear to your test:
+In addition:

 - You will be required to remove eyeglasses for visual inspection by the test center administrators.
 These inspections will take a few seconds and will be done at check-in and upon return from breaks.